oguzhan-yilmaz/balcony/docs/developing-terraform-import.md

 The data returned by the AWS API Operation is usually a JSON.
 We need to filter this data to get the list of resources we want to generate Terraform code for.

-This is especially important because we are using balcony, which returns the collection of responses it got from the AWS API Operation.
+This is especially important because we are using balcony, **which returns the collection of responses it got from the AWS API Operation**.
 So we definitely need to filter the data using [JMESPath](https://jmespath.org/) data query selectors.

 ```yaml
 jmespath_query: "[].Reservations[].Instances[]"
 ```

 Here we select from all of the responses, the `Reservations` key, and then the `Instances` key from each of the `Reservations`.
-This query will result in a concise list of EC2 Instances, allowing us to generate Terraform code for each of them in a loop.
+This query will result in a _concise list of EC2 Instances_, allowing us to generate Terraform code for each of them in a loop.